-Starting next to this Victorian clock tower might seem strange for a route that takes in one of Britain’s most extraordinary ancient monuments.
-But it is the town’s location not the clock tower itself that brings us here.
+This Victorian clock tower might seem a strange place to start a walk about one of Britain’s most extraordinary ancient monuments.
+But it’s the tower’s location not the clock itself that brings us here.

 Although officially a Welsh town, Knighton straddles the border into England.
-It literally has a foot in both camps!
-Its Welsh name of Tref-y-clawdd means ‘Town on the dyke’, and signals its location on Offa’s Dyke – an ancient border between the two nations.
+Its Welsh name, Tref-y-clawdd, means ‘Town on the dyke’.
+This is our first clue that we are by an ancient border between two nations, two languages, and two cultures.

-Continue down West Street.
-Turn right through the arch at the Knighton Hotel into the car park.
+With the clock tower behind you bear left and go downhill along West Street.
+Turn right through the archway in the Knighton Hotel and into the car park.

-Bear left and climb the small road ahead to Ffrydd Terrace.
-Turn right and immediately left between the houses.
+Bear left through the car park and climb the road ahead (Larkey Lane).
+At the top carefully cross over the main road to join Ffrydd Terrace Turn right and immediately left between the houses.
 Turn right again in front of a row of garages.
 When you reach the right-hand end of these, cross the stile and walk up the path towards the woods.